 The award honors individuals rather than institutions and is intended to honor professional journalists rather than scientists or others who do outreach or communication.

-The AMS Board on Outreach and Informal Education (BOIE) in consultation with the Commissioner for Education and Human Resources is responsible for overseeing the award process and forming the selection committee.
+The AMS Board on Outreach and Informal Education (BOIE) in consultation with the Commissioner for Education and Engagement is responsible for overseeing the award process and forming the selection committee.
 The selection committee, not fewer than five members, shall be composed of scientists, educators, and journalists, at least one member of the BOIE , one member of the Committee on the Station Scientist, and the Education and Human Resources Commissioner.
 The selection criteria are to include consideration of balance of the media type over time.
 The successful nomination will be reviewed by the STAC Commissioner for the quality of its scientific content.
 Only one recipient may be selected.